aknurkappar/google-solutions-1/README.md

 #### 1. Download ZIP and unpacking
-⋅⋅⋅Download our ZIP archive and unpack it to the folder you want.
+Download our ZIP archive and unpack it to the folder you want.
 You will see the following files and directories:

       src/                     source folder
       angular.json             main configuration file